The Mental Health Solution . com

 • "Do not let your hearts be troubled and do not be afraid." {John 14:27 NIV}

-Affirmations, based on Scripture, are especially effective.
-These are used when situations occur.
+Affirmations, based on Scripture, are very effective.

 Examples: